schwinn/khtool/README.md

   -h, --help            show this help message and exit --scan                scan for devices and ignore the khtool.json file -q, --query           query loudspeaker(s)
-  -b BACKUP, --backup BACKUP
+  --backup BACKUP       generate json backup of loudspeaker(s) and save it to
-                        generate json backup of loudspeaker(s) and save it to [filename]
+                        [filename]
-  --comment COMMENT     comment for backup file
+  --restore RESTORE     restore configuration from [filename] --comment COMMENT     comment for backup file
   --save                performs a save_settings command to the devices (only
                         for KH 80/KH 150)